flyteorg/flyte/rsts/deployment/cluster_config/general.rst

    #.
 PodTemplates can be applied from the same namespace that the Pod will be created in.
 FlytePropeller always favours the PodTemplate with the more specific namespace.
 For example, a Pod created in the ``flytesnacks-development`` namespace will first look for a PodTemplate from the ``flytesnacks-development`` namespace.
 If that PodTemplate doesn't exist, it will look for a PodTemplate in the same namespace that FlytePropeller is running in (in our example, ``flyte``), and if that doesn't exist, it will begin configuration with an empty PodTemplate.

-Flyte configuration supports all the fields available in the PodTemplate resource.
-It is important to note the PodTemplate definitions need to contain the 'containers' field within the PodSpec.
-This is required by K8s to be a valid PodTemplate.
-Currently, Flyte overrides these values during configuration (so the containers are never initialized) with the platform-specific definitions it requires.
-Hence, a simple `noop` container is enough to satisfy K8s validation requirements.
+Flyte configuration supports all the fields available in the PodTemplate resource, including container-level configuration.
+Specifically, containers may be configured at two granularities, namely "default" and "primary".
+In this scheme, if the default PodTemplate contains a container with the name "default", that container will be used as the base configuration for all containers Flyte constructs.
+Similarly, a container named "primary" is used as the base container configuration for all primary containers.
+If both container names exist in the default PodTemplate, Flyte first applies the default configuration, followed by the primary configuration.

+The ``containers`` field is required in each k8s PodSpec.
+So if no default configuration is desired, specifying a container with a name other than "default" or "primary" (ex. "noop") is considered best practice.
+Since Flyte only processes the "default" or "primary" containers this value will always be dropped during Pod construction.
+Simiarly, each k8s container is required to have an ``image``.
+This value will always be overridden by Flyte, therefore this value may be set to anything.
+However, we recommend using a real image, for example ``docker.io/rwgrim/docker-noop``.

 *********************************
 Flyte's K8s Plugin Configuration